GoldenretriverYT/EpicChat/README.md

 # Configuration
 To configure EpicChat, open the `chatConfig.json` inside the `server/` folder.
 Inside of that file you can change the port, disable image embedding and more.
 If you need more customization, you can obviously just edit the source!

+# Where is the client?
+Well.
+I originally planned on a seperate client and server.
+A client that you can easily let run on a regular webserver.
+Yeah no, I just added the routes for the page on the server.
+The server hosts the client page.